dune73/katacoda-scenarios/scenario-8/step6.md

 RESPONSE-959-BLOCKING-EVALUATION.conf
 RESPONSE-980-CORRELATION.conf
 ```
 We do not want to ignore the protocol attacks, but all the application stuff should be off limits.
-So let's kick the rules from `REQUEST-930-APPLICATION-ATTACK-LFI.conf` to `REQUEST-944-APPLICATION-ATTACK-JAVA.conf`.
+So let's kick the rules from `REQUEST-930-APPLICATION-ATTACK-LFI.conf` to `REQUEST-944-APPLICATION-ATTACK-JAVA.confa for the parameters in question`.
 This is effectively the rule range from 930,000 to 944,999.
-We can exclude the two parameters for all these rules with the following startup time directives:
+The script can't do rule ranges, but we can easily complement this ourselves:

 ```
 # ModSec Rule Exclusion: 930000 - 944999 : All application rules for password parameters